Criminal Justice Major

 What Are My Career Opportunities?

-Our liberal arts program qualifies graduates to pursue both professional and further academic goals.
+Our program qualifies you to pursue both professional and further academic goals.
 Employment opportunities for those with bachelor’s degrees in criminal justice include entry-level positions in the following areas:

 - Federal Government: